Abdulqudduz/remember_me_please/README.md

 4. **Model Setup (CRITICAL):**
-* Navigate to the Download Page.
+Upon launching the app for the first time, complete the onboarding process, after which you will be automatically navigated to the Download Page
  * Download the required quantized weights.
  * Download the `gemma-4-E2B-it-litert-lm model`, or Import it if you already have it saved on your device.
  * Once the Gemma weight is loaded, the app will automatically download the remaining 264 additional model files required to function.

 5. **Run the app:**